MORP Tree Guarantee and Planting Advice

 Thank you for sharing our passion for growing heritage trees.
 We hand-graft each tree for you in order to spread these rare and historic varieties across Colorado and beyond.
 Our tree sales are also a source of revenue to help support our non-profit efforts to keep Colorado “Orchard Country”.
 We thank you.

-We guarantee that our trees are healthy at the time of purchase.
+Local Pickup Guarantee: We guarantee that our trees are healthy at the time of purchase and pickup.
 We further guarantee that trees are living things and that there are many ways to kill them.
 We gladly offer feedback and advice, but not refunds or replacements – EXCEPT for at the time of PICKUP.
 If you have unresolved concerns please let us know BEFORE you take your trees home.
 If we are not available at the time of pickup, leave behind any trees you are not happy with and we will refund you.
 Please “talk tree care” with us anytime before or after your purchase.
 Your success is important to us.

-• Trees are happiest in the ground, not in a pot, so plant immediately for best success.
+• Trees are happiest in the ground, not in a pot, so plant and water immediately for best success.

 • Select a site with good soil drainage and good air flow.
 Avoid cold sinks.